-Nokia has announced the phone that fans have been waiting for, the Nokia 8, its flagship offering in its return to the world of smartphones.
+Nokia will soon release the phone that fans have been waiting for, the Nokia 8; its flagship offering in its return to the world of smartphones.

 Now things are getting serious.
 Here's everything you need to know about the Nokia 8.